microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 ## Creation

 The `FluidContainer` provides a container schema for defining which DDSes you would like to load from it.
 It provides two separate fields for establishing an initial roster of objects and dynamically creating new ones.

-For general guidance on using the `ContainerSchema`, please see [here]({{< relref "data-modeling.md" >}}) and for guidance on how to create/load a container using a service-specific client, please see [here]({{< relref "containers.md#creating--loading" >}}).
+- For general guidance on using the `ContainerSchema`, please see [Data modeling]({{< relref "data-modeling.md" >}}).
+- For guidance on how to create/load a container using a service-specific client, please see [Containers - Creating and loading]({{< relref "containers.md#creating--loading" >}}).

 Let's take a look at how you would specifically use the `ContainerSchema` for `SharedMap`.